Planning a special city break soon? Italy’s cities are among Europe’s most romantic short break destinations.

 Eating out in romantic Verona is a treat.
 Rice and polenta are favourite ingredients while paparele (home-made pasta with peas and beans); peperita (beef with a peppered cheese sauce); and pastisada de caval (horse stew) are listed on many a restaurant menu.
 Verona is famed for its DOC wines – try the popular Bardolino or the Valpolicella.

 Nearest airport: Verona’s Valerio Catullo Airport is 9 miles from the city centre.

 Top tip: Visit Verona has a useful tool that suggests things to do based on what you want from your trip.
 It also highlights upcoming events and hidden treasures in the area.

 One of northern Italy’s major industrial and cultural centres, Turin is an unexpectedly elegant city, which is said to echo the mood of Vienna or Paris.
 Smart shops, cobble-stoned streets, shady arcades and art nouveau cafés are common sights, as are artisan workshops and eye-catching Baroque architecture.

-Religious visitors flock here to see the cathedral and to get the rare opportunity to see the Shroud of Turin, believed by some Catholics to be the cloth used to wrap Jesus’ crucified body.
+Visitors flock here to see the cathedral of St John the Baptist and the Shroud of Turin, which is believed by some Catholics to be the cloth used to wrap Jesus’ body.

 City breaks in Bologna are often hugely authentic experiences.
 Join the Bolognesi of all ages enjoying the simple pleasures of life: sipping and sampling a glass of wine and affettati misti (mixed cured meats) at aperitivo time while engaging in lively conversation.